astuyve/astuyve.github.io/_posts/2024-03-27-ultimate-lambda-secrets-guide.md

 ## Patterns and Practices

 ### Safely securing environment variables
-The biggest issue storing sensitive data in environment variables isn't Lambda itself - it's CloudFormation (and your CI pipeline)!
+Given that AWS Lambda environment variables are encrypted at rest - the biggest issue storing sensitive data in environment variables isn't Lambda itself - it's the AWS Console and CloudFormation (and your CI pipeline)!
 When your stack is created or updated, those environment variables **are** plaintext values in the CloudFormation stack template.
-Templates are also stored and retrievable in the CloudFormation UI.
+Templates are also stored and retrievable in the CloudFormation UI, as well as in the AWS Lambda console.

-To avoid using sensitive information in your CloudFormation Template but avoid the cost overhead of Parameter Store being used **at function runtime**, you can adopt the following strategy:
-1. Store your secrets as SecureStrings in [Systems Manager Parameter Store](#aws-systems-manager-parameter-store).
-2. Use CloudFormation [dynamic references](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html) to pass a _reference_ to your secret to CloudFormation.
+Unfortunately you're not able to use [dynamic references](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html) to pass a _reference_ to your secret to CloudFormation, because they aren't yet supported by Lambda environment variables.
+You should complain about this to your AWS TAM.

-Now your secret will land safely encrypted at rest in a Lambda environment variable, and never be visible in CloudFormation.

-Standard Parameters are free to store and free to use under 40 req/s, if you're only fetching secrets at deploy time via CloudFormation references, you'll likely never receive a bill for these secrets.

 The downside is that your secrets are still viewable in the Lambda Console via `lambda:GetFunctionConfiguration`, and if you update your secret in Parameter Store, it won't be updated in Lambda until you redeploy your functions.